Pancreatic secretion composition, regulation, function, Differences between jejunum and ileum

 B. Cholecystokinin (CCK)

-Cholecystokinin hormone is released from the I cells at the mucosa of the upper small intestine in presence of digestive products or proteins, and fats, In addition to its secretion by I cells in the upper intestine, CCK is found in nerves in the distal ileum and colon, It is also found in neurons in the brain, especially the cerebral cortex, and in nerves in many parts of the body.
+Cholecystokinin hormone is released from the I cells at the mucosa of the upper small intestine in the presence of digestive products or proteins, and fats, In addition to its secretion by I cells in the upper intestine, CCK is found in nerves in the distal ileum and colon, It is also found in neurons in the brain, especially the cerebral cortex, and in nerves in many parts of the body.

 Actions of CCK